DarkGhostHunter/RutUtils/README.md

 #### `filter`

-Filter only the valid RUTs, returning the array of RUTs comprised of only the valid ones.
+Filter an array of RUTs, returning an array of only the valid RUTs.

 ```php
 <?php